world-class/REPL/websites/README.md

 # Technology
 - [Version Museum](https://www.versionmuseum.com/) - *"Version Museum showcases the visual history of popular websites, operating systems, applications, and games that have shaped our lives.
 Much like walking through a real-life museum, this site focuses on the design changes of historic versions of technology, rather than just the written history behind it."*

+# Tools
+- [Hacker Tools](https://hacker-tools.github.io/) - *"Learn to make the most of the tools that hackers have been using for decades."*

 # Variety
 - [Awesome lists about all kinds of interesting topics](https://github.com/sindresorhus/awesome#readme) :sunglasses: